 Table scraps often contain fat trimmed off of meat and bones.
 Both fat and bones may be dangerous for cats.
 Fat, both cooked and uncooked, can cause intestinal upset, with vomiting and diarrhea.
 And a cat can choke on a bone.
 Bones can also splinter and cause an obstruction or lacerations of your cat's digestive system.

 There are two problems with giving your cat raw eggs.
 The first is the possibility of food poisoning from bacteria like salmonella or E. coli.
-The second is that a protein in raw egg whites, called avidin, interferes with the absorption of the B vitamin biotin.
+The second is rare problem but that a protein in raw egg whites, called avidin, could interfere with the absorption of the B vitamin biotin.
 This can cause skin problems as well as problems with your cat's coat.

 Raw Meat and Fish